QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 size_t buflen )

-Encodes an ASN.1 element using DER (Distinguished Encoding Rules).
+Encode an ASN.1 element tree using DER.

 Parameters